Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          increasing with each new media object at the end of media object's name, separated by a non-numeric character.
          This way it will be possible to retrieve this numeric suffix via a regular expression.
     6. The ingest source MUST identify media objects containing initialization fragments by using the .init file extension.
-    7. The ingest source MUST include a file extension and a MIME-type for all media objects.
+    7. The ingest source MUST include a file extension and a MIME type for all media objects.
-          The following file extensions and MIME-types are the ONLY permissible combinations to be used:
+          The following file extensions and MIME types are the ONLY permissible combinations to be used:

    Table 6 outlines the formats that media and manifest objects are expected to follow based on their file extension.
-   Segments may be formatted as MPEG4 .mp4, .m4v, m4a, CMAF [[!MPEGCMAF]] .cmf[v.a.m.t], or [[!MPEG2TS]] .ts
-   (HLS only).
-Manifests may be formatted as [[!MPEGDASH]] .mpd or HLS [[!RFC8216]] .m3u8.
+   Segments may be formatted as MPEG4 (.mp4, .m4v, m4a), [[!MPEGCMAF]] (.cmfv, .cmfa, .cmfm, .cmft) or [[!MPEG2TS]] .ts (HLS only).
+Manifests may be formatted as DASH (.mpd) or HLS (.m3u8).

   NOTE: Using MPEG-2 TS will break consistency with Interface-1, which uses a CMAF container format structure.

   Table 6:
    <table class="def">
     <tr>
         <th> File Extension </th>